Venkat-Gorla/smartmeal-serverless/services/get-meals/events/README.md

 - Invalid records are logged and skipped (no retries currently).
 - Future improvements may include DLQ (Dead Letter Queue) support.

-// **vegorla pending**, to be covered

-- Integration tests for end-to-end meal ingestion
-- Mock S3, DynamoDB, and EventBridge events in test suite
-  // what is this, needed?

 ## 🧪 Testing Strategy

 ### 🧱 Unit Tests